 The Corporation sponsors a number of defined benefit pension plans.
 Additionally, the Corporation has a number of closed plans which relate to service prior to 2007 by certain employees.
 Retirement benefits are based on employees' years of credited service and remuneration.
 Corporation contributions to the plans are based upon independent actuarial valuations.
-The most recent actuarial valuations of the defined benefit pension plans for funding purposes were as at December 31, 2018 and 2019 and the dates of the next required valuations will be as at December 31, 2021 and 2022.
+The most recent actuarial valuations of the defined benefit pension plans for funding purposes were as at December 31, 2019 and 2021.
+The dates of the next required valuations as at December 31, 2022 and 2024, will be completed in 2023 and 2025, respectively.